Four-Phase Systems: History

 The IV/30 and IV/55 were intended for only one or two data entry/display stations, while the IV/40 and higher were intended for multiple high-volume data entry stations and independent data processing, and the IV/60 and higher could be made into small computer systems.
+In Europe, the IV/70 was sold as the Philips X1140-60 and the IV/90 was sold as the Philips P7000 series.

 In 1982, Four-Phase was sold to Motorola for a $253 million stock exchange (equivalent to $ today).
 The former location of the business on N De Anza Blvd is now Apple's Infinite Loop campus.

 System

 The Four-Phase CPU used a 24-bit word size.
 It fit on a single card and was composed of three AL1 chips, three read-only memory (ROM) chips, and three random logic chips.
 A memory card used Four-Phase's 1K random-access memory (RAM) chips.
 The system also included a built-in video controller which could drive up to 32 terminals from a character buffer.